Community Engaged Learning, Participatory Action Research, Ethnography

 Silverman, Phyllis and Susan Thomson.
 2018.
 "When Men Grieve: Widowers' Stories of Coping with their Wives' Deaths."
 Omega: Journal of Death and Dying, 77(2):133-153.

-Thomson, Susan, David Hirshberg, Amy Corbett, Nicole Valila, and Deni Howley.
+Thomson, Susan, David Hirshberg, Amy Corbett, Nicole Valila, and Denise Howley.
 2011.
 "Residential Treatment for Sexually Exploited Adolescent Girls: Acknowledge, Commit, Transform (ACT)."
-Children and Youth Care Forum, 33:11, 2290-2296.
+Children and Youth Services Review, 33:(11), 2290-2296.

 Thomson, Susan.
 2007.
-"Along the Path to Nibbana: Civic Engagement, Community Partnerships and Lowell's Southeast Asian Buddhist Temples.”
-Pp. 112-130 in Southeast Asian Refugees and Immigrants in the Mill City: Changing Families, Communities, Institutions - Thirty Years Afterward, edited by S. Cowan, J. Gerson and L.Pho.
+"Along the Path to Nibbana: Civic Engagement, Community Partnerships and Lowell's Southeast Asian Buddhist Temples."
+In Southeast Asian Refugees and Immigrants in the Mill City: Changing Families, Communities, Institutions - Thirty Years Afterward, edited by S.C.
+Cowan, J. Gerson, and L.Pho.
 Hanover, NH: University Press of New England.